sarvan2004/Smart-Parking-Surveillance-AI-Model/README.md

-🚗 Smart Parking Detection — Step-by-Step Process:
+SMART PARKING DETECTION — STEP-BY-STEP PROCESS:

 1. Model Initialization
 The system begins by loading a pre-trained YOLOv8 object detection model, which is capable of identifying various objects such as vehicles within video frames.